 The climate of our forefathers

-HUNTSVILLE, Ala. — Four hot summers in the past six year and June temperatures topping the 100-degree mark across the state have Alabama's state climatologist wondering if the state might be returning to the hotter summer climate that once was normal for this part of the country.
+HUNTSVILLE, Ala.
+(June 29, 2012) -- Four hot summers in the past six years and June temperatures topping the 100 degree mark across the state have Alabama's state climatologist wondering if the state might be returning to the hotter summer climate that once was normal for this part of the country.

 "You have to wonder if we are returning to the climate of our grandparents," said Dr. John Christy, Alabama's climatologist and a professor of atmospheric science at The University of Alabama in Huntsville, "although they would have suffered more because air conditioning wasn't nearly as common back then."

 Average summer high temperatures across Alabama have been lower than historic norms since the record hot summer of 1954.

 "Temperatures fell off of a cliff after 1954," Christy said.
 Between 1883 and 1954, Alabama's average summer high temperature was 91.2.
 From 1955 through 2011 it dropped to 89.8.

 "In fact, from 1883 though 1964, every summer saw at least one station in Alabama hit 100 Fahrenheit or higher," Christy said.
 "Since 1964 there have been five years -- 1965, 1974, 1994, 2001 and 2003 -- when no station in the state hit 100.
 And there are more weather stations now than there were when the record started.